|All-Women Folk Dance|

 |The southwestern coastal province of Jeollanam-do is home to Ganggangsullae, a Korean song and dance tradition performed by females around Chuseok holiday (Korean Thanksgiving) on the brightest night of the full moon.

 Legend has it that ganggangsullae originated from a military strategy used against Japanese troops when they attacked Korea’s coastal regions.
-Following two Japanese invasions during the Imjinwaeran war against Japan between 1592 and 1598, Admiral Yi Sun-shin (1545~1598), then Naval Commander of the region, came up with a plan to deceive the enemy.
+Following two Japanese invasions during the Imjin War between 1592 and 1598, Admiral Yi Sun-sin (1545-1598), then Naval Commander of the region, came up with a plan to deceive the enemy.
 He ordered dozens of local women to sing and dance gangangsullae around nighttime campfires on the mountainsides along the coast causing the Japanese to overestimate the strength of the Korean troops and retreat.

 In a more general sense, ganggangsullae is considered a folk game, part of the age-old tradition of dancing and singing to celebrate the brightest full moon of the year.
 It expresses the exuberant spirit of women at a time when there were few such outlets for them.
 At the same time, it conveys the spirit of the Korean people beautifully.